Tuesday, October 20, 2020

 Middle Street, Portland, Maine.

-Postcard postmarked November 5, 1909, from PWM
+A postcard postmarked November 5, 1909, from PWM

 Costs and Travel Time in Greater Portland, Maine area: 1910

-In Maine, during 1915, there were ninety communities that had electric railway service, operating on about 520 miles of tracks.
+In Maine, in 1915, ninety communities had electric railway service, operating on about 520 miles of tracks.
 That year, more than fifty-seven million passengers were carried on those railways in Maine.
 The Portland Railroad system carried a little more than twenty-four million of those passengers (1916 would be a little more than 25 million).
 More than 4 million miles traveled in 1915.
 Grossing more than $1 million ($25.6 million in 2020) in revenues with a net of a little more than a quarter-million (more than $6.4 million in 2020).
 (PRR statistics from Public Utilities Reports).
 Clearly, the Portland Railroad in particular, and in general, the electric railways in Maine, were vital to the local economies for many years.

 Costs and Travel Time in Greater Portland, Maine area: 1916